 The School of Ecouen

-During the second half of the 19th century, a large group of artists left Paris and settled in Ecouen.
-They were attracted to its geographic location, the castle, and the forests which served as a source of inspiration as they shared and perfected their craft.
+During the second half of the 19th century, a large colony of artists left Paris and settled in Ecouen, then a large rural town of a thousand inhabitants, to share or perfect the practice of their art.

-We invite you to visit the showroom of the Ecouen City Hall.
+We invite you to visit the art gallery located at the Ecouen town hall.